mforets/LGG/README.md

 * Random number generators
 * Visualization (2d and 3d plots, explicit and implicit)

-## How to use it
+## How to read the project

 The tutorial was designed in the collaborative mathematics platform SageMathCloud (SMC).
 It can also be run locally with SageMath + Jupyter notebook.
 Any of the notebooks (files with extension .ipynb) can be read with the [nbviewer](https://nbviewer.jupyter.org/), and searching for [this project](https://nbviewer.jupyter.org/github/mforets/LGG-Reachability-algorithm/tree/master/).

 ## Who may be interested